DFHack modding guide¶

 The structure of the game¶

-reindex pathfinding, et cetera.
-Also relevant to us in df
+units, whether to reindex pathfinding, et cetera.
+Also relevant to us are the

 Your first script¶